The Significance of Korean Speech Levels

 - Informal and casual/ 해/ Hae-che (해체) or banmal (반말): used between close friends and to younger people

-Take it easy, Korean grammar is much different compare to English, but it is not rocket science.
+Feeling a bit overwhelmed?
+Take it easy, Korean grammar is much different compared to English, but it is not rocket science.
 Anyone with a good method can master it within one or two years.
-Check out The Best Way to Learn a Language: A Step-By-Step Guide.
+For Korean learning methods, check out our step-by-step guide to learn Korean the smart way.

 Common Korean Greetings at Different Speech Levels